boardzilla/boardzilla-docs/docs/ui/appearance.md

 <div class="Card..." data-active="true">
 ```

-and must be targetted in CSS as:
+and can be targetted in CSS as:

 ```css
 .Card[data-active="true"] {